FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 const consentId = '<YOUR_CONSENT_ID>';
 ```

-The `pkceChallenge` package enables your application to utilize a Proof Key for Code Exchange (PKCE), which ensures that every step of the authorization flow is handled by FusionAuth and not a malicious actor.
-Here, you are also importing the FusionAuth TypeScript client as well as several parameters that allow your application to communicate with your FusionAuth configuration. `<YOUR_CLIENT_ID>` and `<YOUR_CLIENT_SECRET>` can be found in FusionAuth under `Applications -> Your Application`.
+The `pkceChallenge` package enables your application to utilize a Proof Key for Code Exchange (PKCE).
+PKCE is a security layer that sits on top of the Authorization Code grant to ensure that authorization codes can’t be stolen or reused.
+Here, you are also importing the [FusionAuth TypeScript client](https://fusionauth.io/docs/v1/tech/client-libraries/typescript) as well as several parameters that allow your application to communicate with your FusionAuth configuration. `<YOUR_CLIENT_ID>` and `<YOUR_CLIENT_SECRET>` can be found in FusionAuth under `Applications -> Your Application`.
 In a production environment, you should use environment variables here to prevent your client secret from leaking. `<YOUR_API_KEY>` can be found under `Settings -> API Keys` and `<YOUR_CONSENT_ID>` can be found under `Settings -> Consents`.

 Now, in the `GET home page` section, replace the `res.render('index', { title: 'Express' });` line with the following: